Zack Snyder's Justice League: Revival

+Snyder described his cut as "an entirely new thing, and, especially talking to those who have seen the released movie, a new experience apart from that movie."
+The Snyders felt that being able to finally finish Justice League would bring them closure, and were excited by the prospect of expanding the film's character development.
+Greenblatt indicated its completion would be "wildly expensive" and estimated it would cost more than $30 million.
+In June 2020, Sandra Dewey, president of productions and business operations for WarnerMedia, stated in an interview that they are aiming for an "early to mid-2021" release.
+By January 2021, Snyder had completed his cut.

 The announcement of Zack Snyder's Justice League was celebrated by the #ReleasetheSnyderCut movement, with many fans expressing their enthusiasm on social media.
 Some Snyder fans uploaded videos of them destroying their DVD and Blu-ray copies of the theatrical release.
 Many industry figures, such as cast members of Justice League, expressed their gratitude to the fans who supported the release of Snyder's version of the film.
-However, some journalists expressed concern that WarnerMedia was conceding to fans who had engaged in forms of harassment and trolling during the movement, which they feared would set a negative precedent.
-Screen Rant wrote that it sent the message that fan pressuring can work to influence film studios, networks, and streaming services.
-In response to this concern, HBO Max CEO Tony Goncalves reiterated the passion of the fandom and denied such claims, affirming that as a business they listen to demand from consumers.
+However, various journalists expressed concern that WarnerMedia was conceding to fans who engaged in forms of harassment and trolling during the movement, fearing it would set a negative precedent.
+Screen Rant opined that it gave the impression that similar methods of fan activism can influence film studios, networks, and streaming services.
+In response to this concern, HBO Max CEO Tony Goncalves affirmed the passion of the fandom and denied such claims, stating that as a business, they listen to the consumers' demand.

-Snyder, who had not yet seen the theatrical cut, described his cut as "an entirely new thing, and, especially talking to those who have seen the released movie, a new experience apart from that movie".
-The Snyders felt that being able to finally finish Justice League would bring them closure, and were excited by the prospect of expanding the film's character development.
-At that point, it was unclear what format Zack Snyder's Justice League would take for the release, whether as a four-hour-long film or a six-part miniseries.
-The Hollywood Reporter wrote that it was expected to cost $20–30 million to complete the visual effects, score, and editing.
-However, Greenblatt indicated the release would be "wildly expensive" and cost more than the reported $30 million to complete.
-On June 2020, Sandra Dewey, president of productions and business operations for WarnerMedia, stated in an interview that they are aiming for an "early to mid-2021" release.
-In January 2021, Snyder confirmed that work on the cut had been completed.

 Additional filming

-While initial reports indicated that there would be no new material filmed, in September 2020, it was revealed that Snyder was preparing to shoot additional footage.
-Affleck and Fisher reprised their roles for the shoot.
-The budget was estimated to have increased to $70 million due to the additional filming.
+While initial reports indicated that no new material would be filmed, in September 2020, it was revealed that Snyder was preparing to film additional footage, with Affleck and Fisher reprising their roles.
+As a result, the budget was estimated to have increased to $70 million.
 Filming began on October 6.
 Later that month, Amber Heard, Jared Leto, and Joe Manganiello joined the cast to reprise their DCEU roles as Mera, the Joker, and Deathstroke, respectively.
-Snyder also directed an additional scene with Miller over Zoom while Miller was filming Fantastic Beasts: The Secrets of Dumbledore (2022) in London by sending the crew drawings and diagrams of how he wanted the scene to look.
-Snyder's video feed played through a stand on a table enabling him to direct Miller and the crew, who filmed the scene on his behalf.
-Snyder estimated that only four to five minutes of footage was shot.
+Snyder also directed an additional scene with Ezra Miller as Flash over Zoom, who was then filming Fantastic Beasts: The Secrets of Dumbledore (2022) in London.
+Snyder sent the film's crew drawings and diagrams of how he wanted the scene to look.
+His video feed played through a stand on a table, enabling him to direct Miller and the crew, who filmed the scene on his behalf.
+He estimated that only four to five minutes of footage was shot.
+Heard stated that filming for reshoots had wrapped by that December.